 If you had Dropbox on your Linux machine you could get these same files on your MacBook synced up-to-date.
 If you are at home working on files on your Windows PC then leave the house and you need to check these files on transit in a bus or train you just check them out on your Android phone.
 As long as you have an internet connection, everything will be synced and up to date.

 Dropbox made integration across devices and operating systems so easy that people got so used to it and made Dropbox a part of their daily lives.

 7. Quality brand ambassadors

-Early seed funders of Dropbox were well renowned venture capital firms like Sequoia Capital and Accel Partners.
-These were very solid names to have on your startup portfolio as a company.
+Early seed funders of Dropbox included well-renowned venture capital firms like Sequoia Capital and Accel Partners.
+These were very impressive names to have on your startup portfolio as a company.
 They have all the connections you need including positive relationships with media outlets.
 They could call upon any of their media contacts if you needed some publicity.

-The whole system with which Dropbox was founded on involved these:
+The whole system on which Dropbox was founded involved these elements: